lekoala/silverstripe-filepond/README.md

 - 'crop_resize' crop and resize the file to this size (use our set aspect ratio).

 Image manipulations happen on the client side, the file that gets sent to the server will have the configured size.
-Very useful to deal with large avoid or avoiding scaling files after upload.
+Very useful to deal with large images or avoiding scaling files after upload.

 If defined, the field description and the validation will be automatically applied.